-Motivation: Constraining the parameters of SGWB
+Motivation: Constraining the astrophysical parameters of SGWB

 GWs convey vital information on their sources, and likewise, the SGWB provides valuable insights into the underlying population of astrophysical sources that constitute it, including their mass distribution, the rate of formation of CBCs, and other parameters [5, 6].
-Thus, by simulating SGWB with changing parameters, including amplitude, spectral shape, and angular distribution of sources, a novel window to understand the evolution of CBCs can open, targeting new, in-depth insights on how mass distribution of compact binary systems and their isotropy and redshift distribution impact the SGWB, which potentially reveal further insights into the astrophysical origins of GWs [14].
+Thus, by simulating SGWB with changing parameters, including amplitude, spectral shape, and angular distribution of sources, a novel window to understand the evolution of CBCs can open, targeting new, in-depth knowledge on how the mass distribution of compact binary systems and their sky location and redshift distribution impact the SGWB, which potentially reveal further insights into the astrophysical origins of GWs [14].

-The primary motivation for our endeavor to compare the differing methods of simulating SGWBs is to further constrain the expected detection of such a background and understand the new insights that can be gathered on the evolution of CBCs over cosmic time.
-Currently, due to relativistic numerical simulations estimating parameters of the SGWB, as well as new estimates generated by the LIGO, VIRGO, KAGRA (LVK) detectors, we have constrained the limits of the SGWB [6], the expected signal to noise ratio (SNR) needed for detection, and the mean expected energy density of the background.
-The results can be summarized in Figure 5 below.
+The primary motivation for our endeavor to compare the differing methods of simulating SGWBs is to further constrain the expected detection of such a background, and understand the new insights that can be gathered on the evolution of CBCs over cosmic time.
+Currently, due to relativistic numerical simulations estimating parameters of the SGWB, as well as new estimates generated by the LIGO, VIRGO, KAGRA (LVK) detectors, we have begun to constrain the limits of the SGWB [6], the expected signal to noise ratio (SNR) needed for detection, and the mean expected energy density of the background.
+The results can be summarized in Figure 4 below:

-Figure 5: The image above shows the improvements in detector SNR (ratio of signal power to noise power or signal to noise ratio) [6].
-As measured SNR increases, the sensitivity level of the SGWB will also be reached by the LVK network [6].
-Therefore, overall, given the energy densities that can be measurable by upcoming detectors is also taken into account, it is clear that we might be in a position to detect the SGWB within a few years.
-The result of this research project, hence, contributes to further constraining and understanding of the methodologies used to construct predictions of the SGWB, as well as decode the range of possible predictions from simulation [6].
+Figure 4: The image above shows the improvements in detector SNR (ratio of signal power to noise power or signal to noise ratio) [6, 19].
+As measured SNR increases, the sensitivity level of the SGWB will also be reached by the LVK network [6, 19].
+Therefore, as signal to noise ratio improves with subsequent observing runs, the sensitivity of LVK detectors improves over time, eventually resulting in a potential detection of the SGWB within a few years.
+The result of this research project, hence, contributes to further constraining and understanding the methodologies used to construct predictions of the SGWB, as well as decoding the range of possible predictions from simulation [6, 19].